Dale and Wyn at home

 Dale subsequently teamed up with Ammann for another African tour that resulted in the beautiful, haunting evocation of African forest and savanna elephants in Elephant Reflections (2009).
 More recent works include The Moral Lives of Animals (2011) and Giraffe Reflections (2013).
 And he has finished a book based on his travels in Asia and Africa with photographer and photojournalist Karl Ammann, called Where Have All the Animals Gone?
 (2015).

-Translated into nine foreign languages, Dale Peterson's books have been distinguished as Best Book of the Year by the Boston Globe, Denver Post, Discover, The Economist, Globe and Mail, Library Journal, and the Village Voice; two of his books were listed as Notable Books of the Year by The New York Times.
+Translated into nine foreign languages, Dale Peterson's books have been distinguished as Best Book of the Year by the Boston Globe, Denver Post, Discover, The Economist, Globe and Mail, Library Journal, and the Village Voice; two were listed as Notable Book of the Year by The New York Times.
 He has been shortlisted for the Sir Peter Kent Conservation Book Prize in Britain and, in the United States, for the L.L.
 Winship Prize.
-Recently (in 2014), he co-organized the two-day symposium at Harvard University on "Animal Consciousness: Evidence and Implications."
-He has also served for several years as a member of the executive board for PEN New England: a branch of PEN American Center and part of PEN International, a global organization of writers celebrating literature and defending freedom of expression everywhere.
-In 2015, he was elected Chairman of PEN New England.
-He lives with his wife, Wyn Kelley, in Arlington, Massachusetts.
+In 2014, he co-organized a two-day public conversation among animal behaviorists, humanists, and neuroscientists at Harvard University called "Animal Consciousness: Evidence and Implications"; in 2017 and 2018, he organized and team-taught a course at the Tufts University Experimental College on "Elephants and Elephant Conservation."
+He has also served as member of the adjunct faculty in the English Department of Tufts University since 1985.
+He lives with his wife, Wyn Kelley, in the Boston area.